modellurgist/sunburn/docs/solar_systems_overview.md

 When evaluating the efficiency and production of electric solar energy production sites, the following terms are commonly used:

 1. **Production System Health**:
-   - This refers to the overall operational status and performance of the solar power production system.
-It encompasses the condition of all components, including solar panels, inverters, wiring, and any other hardware.
+   - This refers to the overall operational _status_ and _performance_ of the solar power production system.
+It encompasses the condition of _all components_, including solar panels, inverters, wiring, and any other hardware.
 High production system health means the system is functioning optimally, with minimal degradation or faults, ensuring maximum energy production.

 2. **Energy System Health**:
    - This term focuses more broadly on the state of the entire energy production and delivery system.
 It includes not only the solar panels and inverters but also the storage systems (if any), grid connections, and any other infrastructure involved in energy generation and distribution.
 High energy system health indicates that the entire energy ecosystem is functioning effectively, reliably, and efficiently.